somasis/puter/README.md

 shell environment.

 I don't use flakes.
 If you're interested in how I structure things without flakes, check out this [blog post].
+That said, there is some compatibility infrastructure provided so that this can be used as a flake, with the caveat that you can't override inputs.

 Whenever I get a new machine (a really infrequent occurence!), or break my computer in some silly way (a slighly more common occurence), I